 pattern as an example.
 The pattern calls for 12.75 mm needles and to cast on 24 sts.
 If I were using 5mm needles I would measure out 24″ of yarn, or three hand spans worth, and then fix my slip knot.
 Because the needles in this pattern are much larger, I measured out about 64 ” or 8 hand spans.

 Place the slip knot at the end of the measured out short end, and place it on either one of the needles, about an inch from the tip.

 Put the needle with the slip knot in you right hand.
 The tail is considered the short end and the yarn that comes from the ball or skein is called the working yarn.

 Before you can actually knit, you need a place to start.
-There are several ways to cast on – but I totally prefer the sling shot method, it seems to be the most useful, and it sounds pretty cool.
+There are several ways to cast on, although I totally prefer the slingshot method, it seems to be the most useful, and it sounds pretty cool.

 - Pull a length of yarn from the skein.
 If you’re using a worsted weight yarn, and 5mm knitting needles, you can usually count on needing one inch of yarn per stitch when casting on.
 Make a slip knot, place it on the needle, and pull the yarn ends to tighten it.
 This counts as your first cast on stitch

 - Hold the needled with the slip knot in your right hand with your index finger resting on the slip knot.

 - Place the short end of yarn over your left thumb, and bring the working yarn up and over your left index finger.
 Hold both yarn ends in your left palm with your three remaining fingers.
 Like a sling shot.

 - Insert tip of needle under first strand of yarn on left thumb